chrplr/AIP2015/11_text_and_file_manipulations/text_manipulation.md

 * Use 'save as' to save the file with a *csv format*.
-* Using a text editor, e.g. atom, open the file you have just saved.
+* Using a text editor, e.g. atom, and open the file you have just saved.

 Notice that a csv file is a *text file* (contrary to a .xlsx file, which uses a binary, proprietary format).